billg-splunk/javashop-otel/README.md

 # Scenario

-Here at Buttercup Instruments, our business is expanding !
-We have recently added 3 new locations, two locations in the USA, Colorado and Chicago and one international location in SRI Lanka !
+Here at Buttercup Instruments, our business is expanding!

+We have recently added 3 new locations: two locations in the USA (Colorado and Chicago) and one international location in Sri Lanka.

-Our technical staff has already on-boarded the data from these new locations and incorporated them into our inventory application and it is our job to review these improvements and send any issues back to our developers for repairs.
+Our technical staff has already on-boarded the data from these new locations and incorporated them into our inventory application, and it is our job to review these improvements and send any issues back to our developers for repairs.

-We now have a total of 6 locations !
+We now have a total of 6 locations.

 # EC2 Access